jnbastidas/portafolio/README.md

 Web-pages: thymeleaf-spring5

 Modular Design: this aplication has 4 modules
-      - portfolio-model: bussines entities.
+      <br />- portfolio-model: bussines entities.
-      - portfolio-service: it module has 2 leyers, repository-layer to database persistence, and service-layer to declare business services
+      <br />- portfolio-service: it module has 2 leyers, repository-layer to database persistence, and service-layer to declare business services
-      - portfolio-web: web interfaces (html, css)
+      <br />- portfolio-web: web interfaces (html, css)
-      - portfolio-apis: it complies with the REST specification to declare rest apis.
+      <br />- portfolio-apis: it complies with the REST specification to declare rest apis.

 <b>Total time:</b> 16 Hours